SonarSystems/Cocos-Helper/README.md

 	- iOS : http://bit.ly/1J2Vb1u

 # Google play services problems
-As far I know Google has release the new google play services revision 30.
+As far as I know Google has released the new Google Play Services revision 30.
-It removes the Google play services lib folder I will recomend you to use the revision 29.
+It removes the Google play services lib folder, I recomend that you use revision 29.